praworks/Rule-Based-CAD-Modeling-System-Using-C-and-SolidWorks-API/README.md

-# SolidWorks Taskpane: AI-CAD
+# SolidWorks Taskpane: AI-CAD-December

 A SolidWorks taskpane add-in that turns natural language into simple 3D models.

 Type a prompt like "box 100x50x25 mm" or "cylinder Ø40 x 80 mm" and it creates a new part with the requested features.

 ## Build
-- Open `AI-CAD.sln` in Visual Studio (or build with MSBuild).
+- Open `AI-CAD-December.sln` in Visual Studio (or build with MSBuild).
 - Requires Visual Studio with .NET Framework 4.7.2 targeting pack and SolidWorks Interop assemblies (already referenced in `References/`).
 - Project targets x64 and embeds interop types.

 ## Register (Admin)
 1. Build Debug.
 2. Right-click `Register_Addin_Debug.bat` > Run as administrator.
-3. Start SolidWorks; the add-in should load and show a taskpane named "AI-CAD".
+3. Start SolidWorks; the add-in should load and show a taskpane named "AI-CAD-December".

 ## Unregister (Admin)
 - Run `Unregister_Addin_Debug.bat` as administrator.